Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

 - `allowMaps` - An optional parameter, allows the ability to get the maps key-value pair elements; Default value: `false`.

 Examples:
+> Checks if it's using botplay, if `true` it will print this amazing text.
 ```lua
 if getProperty('cpuControlled') == true then
      debugPrint('Skill Issue!!!', 'ff0000')
 end
 ```
+> Sets the boyfriend character's angle value by getting its current angle value and adds it by $\pi$, don't ask why.
 ```lua
 function onUpdate(elapsed)
      setProperty('boyfriend.angle', getProperty('boyfriend.angle') + math.pi)